Adult Tennis Ladders

 If match(es) aren’t played due to injury or cancellation, the score will be 14-0 in favor of the other player.
 Gametime indicates a default as 1-0, but any scores will be edited to give 13 additional points to the “winner”.
 No bonus points available.

 If both players cannot schedule a match after an honest attempt to play, the match score will be 0-0.

-If you do not play any matches in a session you will be dropped from the following session.
+If you do not play any matches in a session you may be dropped from the following session.